LiShuaixin/mobile_sensing/README.md

 # mobile_sensing

-# depend on thirdparty/DBoW2 and thirdparty/DBoW2 which is as the same as those in ORB_SLAM2
+\note depend on thirdparty/DBoW2 and thirdparty/DBoW2 which is as the same as those in ORB_SLAM2

 # build
-mkdir build
+'mkdir build \n'
 cd build
 cmake ..
 make